sunnyyssh/designing-software-cw1/README.md

 As all Go code I defined errors as `error` values which allow me to handle them appropriately

 # SOLID, GRASP, Clean Architecture
-I hope, there is no principles that I've violated.
+I hope, there are no principles that I've violated.
 Code is structured in Clean Architecture style, dependencies are center-forwarded as it should be.